How to Deal with Flat Car Batteries

 Can a Flat Battery Be Repaired?

-But if it’s old, faulty, or can’t hold a charge, it’s time for a replacement.
+Sometimes, especially if the battery has simply been drained (for example, by leaving the lights on overnight), the battery will recharge and work fine.
+But if it’s old, faulty, or unable to hold a charge, it’s time for a replacement.
 Most car batteries last 3–5 years, depending on driving habits, weather, and maintenance.

-Replace an ageing battery before it lets you down
+Replace an aging battery before it inconveniently lets you down.

 Free battery checks